 - Board of Editors, Boston Bar Journal (Member, 2013-)

 - Real Estate Bar Association for Massachusetts (Member, Environmental Committee, 2012-; Member, Litigation Committee, 2012-)

 - Massachusetts Continuing Legal Education, Inc. (MCLE) (frequently serves as a faculty member)

-- The Food Project (Board of Trustees, Treasurer and Executive Committee member, 2008-)
+- The Food Project (Board of Trustees, Chairman, 2014; Board of Trustees, Treasurer and Executive Committee member, 2008-)